-The Brockton School Committee has designated Sharon R. Wolder, Chief Officer for Student Support Services, as the school system's equity officer for students, vested with the authority and responsibility of processing all complaints of discrimination brought under the provisions of the statutes listed below.
-Ms. Wolder has also been designated as the district's Section 504 Coordinator and the Sexual Harassment Officer.
-Any student who feels that he or she has been harassed or discriminated against because of his or her race, color, national origin, religion, age, gender, sexual orientation or disability should contact Ms. Wolder, whose office is located in the Crosby Administration Building at 43 Crescent Street, Brockton, Ma 02301-4376, (508) 894-4341.
+The Brockton School Committee has designated James M. LaBillois, Ed.D.
+Assistant Superintendent of Unified Student Services, as the school system's equity officer for students, vested with the authority and responsibility of processing all complaints of discrimination brought under the provisions of the statutes listed below.
+Dr. LaBillois has also been designated as the district's Section 504 Coordinator and the Sexual Harassment Officer.
+Any student who feels that he or she has been harassed or discriminated against because of his or her race, color, national origin, religion, age, gender, sexual orientation, or disability should contact Dr. LaBillois, whose office is located in the Crosby Administration Building at 43 Crescent Street, Brockton, Ma 02301-4376, (508) 894-4341.
 If the student prefers, he or she may file the complaint with any teacher or counselor, who will then bring the complaint to the attention of the Equity Officer.